slowli/font-tools/crates/font-subset/README.md

 - Can read and write fonts to/from OpenType and WOFF2 (the latter via an opt-in crate feature).
 - Supports [variable fonts].
 This allows to embed a continuous set of fonts across one or more dimensions, such as font weight or width, into a single file.
-- Provides general info about fonts, e.g., font naming / license info and variable axis parameters.
+- Provides general info about fonts, e.g., font naming / license info and variation axis parameters.
 - Single dependency for WOFF2 (de)compression; no-std compatible.

 ## Design philosophy